-A healthy vegetarian diet falls within the guidelines offered by the USDA.
+Most vegetarians eat milk products and eggs, and as a group, these lacto-ovo-vegetarians enjoy good health.
+A healthful vegetarian diet falls within the food pyramid guidelines offered by the USDA.
 However, meat, fish and poultry are major sources of iron, zinc and B vitamins, so pay special attention to these nutrients.
-Vegans (those who eat only plant-based food) may want to consider vitamin and mineral supplements; make sure you consume sufficient quantities of protein, vitamin B12, vitamin D and calcium.
-You can obtain what you need from non-animal sources.
-For instance:
+Vegans (those who eat only plant-based food) should consult a health care professional about adding vitamin and mineral supplements; make sure you consume sufficient quantities of protein, vitamin B12, vitamin D and calcium.